 The assessment of your progress is an integral part of the Department's teaching and your learning.
-Our procedures are designed to provide a fair assessment of your achievement, to give you goals to aim for, to provide feedback on how you are doing and to encourage you to develop and use your transferable skills in Self-study, Communication, IT and Organisation.
+Our procedures are designed to provide a fair assessment of your achievement, to give you goals to aim for, to provide feedback on how you are doing and to encourage you to develop and use your transferable skills in Communication, IT, Organisation and Self-study.

 Assessment is by way of

-First year lecture and some second year modules, all laboratory modules and some computing modules have components which are continuously assessed.
-You will be asked to submit work including answers to problems, output from computers and laboratory notebooks.
-There are some all class tests.
-Your work will then be marked and returned to you, so that you can benefit from the feedback in time for any future submissions.
+First year and some later year lecture modules have components which are assessed by a combination of homework and online tests.
+Laboratory and computing modules are assessed by coursework: You will be asked to submit work including answers to problems, output from computers and laboratory notebooks.
+Your work will be marked and returned to you, so that you can benefit from the feedback in time for any future submissions.

 You will be asked to write formal reports on some laboratory experiments, as part of your final year project and for the Group Project.
 You may also write extended reports as part of your second or third year programme.
-You will be given guidance on how to write and will be encouraged to discuss the written work with your supervisor before submitting the report.
+You will be given guidance on how to write your report.